mnemnion/sandbox/doc/nockdown.md

 Again, I have no idea if Hoon does this.
 But if it does, what's with the hinting?
 How could that be helpful if you can read a bytestream and know for sure what you're supposed to do with it?
 How could adding a variable, or even another constant, to that bytestream, assist in any fashion?

+##Advantages

+I have perhaps overstated the case against Operator 10.
+It's true we must verify the code, but we only have to do it once.
+We can then hash it and store the signature, and check real quick that nothing has messed with our magic hints.

+That requires us to look at the entire codebase once, every time we load it, before we launch it.
+That could conceivably be costly.
+The code analysis step is longer, but it's part of compilation, so no big deal.

+We would have to do this anyway, in any case where preventing malicious code was important.
+If we have other securities in that regard, we can skip this step.

+Also, these Nock files are going to be pretty big, and filled with repeated subgraphs that are no longer being looked at.
+My trigger finger is itching to compress anyway, so what do we get out of it?

+Well, to verify all the jet-assisted code, we look at the front of the file and verify it against the checksum.
+To verify all of the Hoon kernel code, we look at more of the front of the file.
+Verification of the application-specific code is impossible without execution, but we can continue on to hash the entire file if we merely want surety that it's the same file we looked at last time (or at minimum that our attacker changed the file, hashed it, and put the hash where we'd expect to find it).

+What we'd actually execute is not Nock, but Nockdown: partially compressed Nock, where the parts that stay compressed are jet-assisted and the parts that are unrolled are not.
+We transfer nck, which is fully compressed Nock, but generally keep applications around as Nockdown, so we can directly load into memory instead of hand-unrolling on the fly.
+Unrolling into pure Nock is necessary only when slowing jets for systems development purposes.

+A Hoon specific Nock interpreter will use an even more optimized Nockdown, trading off compression against execution speed to tune performance.
+Since any Nockdown can be fully unrolled, this should provide the compatibility we're looking for, and look ma!
+There are no hints, and hence, no magic, only two invisible lines in the grammar rules advising boundaries for soft and hard jetting.